UK Edition. Click here for US version.

 Pregnancy, breast-feeding and fertility

-The safety of sertraline has not been fully established in pregnant women.
-Sertraline Tablets will only be
+The safety of sertraline has not fully been established in pregnant women.
+Sertraline will only be given to

-given to you when pregnant if your doctor considers that the benefit for you is greater than any possible risk
+you when pregnant if your doctor considers that the benefit for you is greater than any possible risk to the

 Make sure your midwife and/or doctor know you are on Sertraline Tablets.
 When taken during pregnancy,